-When working/volunteering in the classroom, purses or bags must be stored in a locked closet or in another designated "out of reach of children" place.
-Please empty coat pockets of any medications, make up, lip balms, or any other item that is potentially harmful to children.
+When working or volunteering in the classroom, purses/bags must be stored out of reach of children.
+The tops of cubbies, shelves, or hutches are not out of reach of children.
+Empty coat pockets of any medications, make up, lip balms, essential oils, perfumes, or any other item that is potentially harmful to children or labeled with keep out of reach of children.